 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Colors don't usually fly, but "with flying colors" is a nice idiom for passing an exam with flying colors.
+Colors can't usually fly, but "with flying colors" is a great idiom to describe achieving excellent results in an exam.

-There are many types of exams.
-The most common types are written tests, oral tests, and practical tests.
+There are many forms of examinations.
+The most common types of tests are "written tests," "oral tests," and "practical tests."

-If a person passes an exam with very high marks, the idiom "with flying colors" is often used: The young girl passed all her final exams with flying colors.
+If someone passes an exam with very high scores, the idiom "with flying colors" is often used: The young girl passed all her final exams with flying colors.

-This idiom originated from the colorful flags that ships during the age of exploration often flew upon their successful return.
+This idiom originates from the colorful flags that ships in the age of exploration often hoisted upon their successful return.

-If the exam result is not satisfactory, the candidate will have to resit or retake an exam: I overslept my Chinese exam last term.
+If the exam results are unsatisfactory, the candidate will have to retake the exam (resit or retake an exam): I overslept my Chinese exam last term.
 Now I have to resit the exam to graduate.

-Cheating in an exam is called "cheat".
+Cheating on exams is called "cheat".
 A cheat sheet is called a "cheat sheet" in American English or a "crib sheet" in British English.

 Example: Some examinees were caught cheating by the invigilator.
 They were hiding cheat sheets in their pockets.

-Before the exam day, candidates must review their lessons, meaning they "revise" or "review" their knowledge.
-If the amount of knowledge is large, candidates must cram, we use the words "cram" or "swot up".
+Before the exam, candidates must review the material, meaning they "revise" or "review" their knowledge.
+If the amount of knowledge is large, candidates have to cram, which we use the terms "cram" or "swot up".

 Choose the best answer to complete the following sentences: